Louvered Pergola Attached: A Homeowner's Guide

 The customization process goes far beyond picking a size.
 It involves choosing materials and colors that complement your home’s exterior, deciding on the level of technology you want, and adding comfort features that let you enjoy the space year-round.
 The core of a modern louvered pergola is typically extruded aluminum, a material prized for its durability and low maintenance.
 More importantly, it can accept a variety of finishes, giving you a wide palette to work with.
 From there, you can layer on high-tech features like motorized controls and weather sensors, and finish with amenities like built-in lighting and heating.
 Each choice helps create an outdoor room that is truly yours.

-Choosing Your Materials and Colors
+Choosing the Right Materials and Colors

 The foundation of your pergola’s look starts with its materials and colors.
 Since most louvered roof systems are made of extruded aluminum, you get a structure that’s both strong and easy to care for.
 This material can be powder-coated in a wide range of colors, allowing you to create a cohesive look with your home’s existing trim, siding, or window frames.
 You can opt for a classic white or black for a timeless feel, or choose a custom color to make a bold statement.
 The goal is to make the pergola feel like it was part of your home’s original design.
 Take a look through a project gallery to see how different color combinations work with various home styles and hardscapes.